jtfinnegan81/jtfinnegan81.github.io/README.md

 # Jake Finnegan - Data Scientist
 Hello All!
-My name is Jake Finnegan, and i'm a Data Scientist, enrolled in the Master's of Buisness Analytics Program at William & Mary.
+My name is Jake Finnegan, and I'm a Data Scientist enrolled in the Masters of Business Analytics Program at William & Mary.

-I currenly work as a Consultant for the Department of Defense, where I develop and find analytical insights through data.
+I currently work as a Consultant for the Department of Defense, where I develop and find analytical insights through data.

 ![My Picture](/IMG_6274.JPG)